Leene/hungry-walker/README.md

 | ![](./app/assets/finishedAppScreenShots/HungryWalkerScreenshot1.png) | ![](./app/assets/finishedAppScreenShots/HungryWalkerScreenshot2.png)  | ![](./app/assets/finishedAppScreenShots/HungryWalkerScreenshot3.png) |

 ## Planned Improvements
-- Push-up notifications when user is close to specific shop
+- Push-up notifications if user is close to specific shop
-- Map where you can see where the shop exactly is
+- Map where you can see the exact shop location